 The characterization above says that at an extreme Walrasian equilibrium price vector no subset of the goods that are part of some weakly overdemanded set of goods can be weakly underdemanded and that simultaneously no subset of the goods that are part of some weakly underdemanded set of goods can be weakly overdemanded.
-As a consequence of this characterization, we get the following characterization of the minimum and the maximum Walrasian equilibrium price vectors.
+Besides its mathematical elegance, Theorem 7 shows that the characterization in Theorem 2 is extendable to any extreme point of WE price space.
+Using this characterization and the interior WE price characterization, we can also conclude if a WE price vector is on a face of the WE price space.
+Thus, we have characterized the entire WE price space.